 In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash ("ASU 2016-18").
 The amendments in ASU 2016-18 require an entity to reconcile and explain the period-over-period change in total cash, cash equivalents and restricted cash within its statements of cash flows.
 ASU 2016-18 is effective for fiscal years (including interim reporting periods within those years) beginning after December 15, 2017.
 A reporting entity must apply the amendments in ASU 2016-18 using a full retrospective approach.
-The Company adopted ASU 2016-18 for the period ending March 31, 2018 using the full retrospective approach.
-The adoption of ASU 2016-18 did not have a material impact on the Company's condensed consolidated statement of cash flows and related disclosures and did not require the Company to restate prior periods as the Company did not have any changes in restricted cash balances for the periods presented except for recasting the beginning and ending balances of cash and cash equivalents on the statement of cash flows to include the restricted cash balances of \$0.5 million.
+The Company adopted ASU 2016-18 on January 1, 2018 using the full retrospective approach.
+The adoption of ASU 2016-18 did not have a material impact on the Company's condensed consolidated statement of cash flows and related disclosures and did not require the Company to restate prior periods as the Company did not have any changes in restricted cash balances for the periods currently presented except for recasting the beginning and ending balances of cash and cash equivalents on the statement of cash flows, for the six months ended June 30, 2017, to include the restricted cash balances of \$0.5 million.

 In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business ("ASU 2017-01").
 The amended guidance clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The new accounting guidance is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
-The Company adopted ASU 2017-01 for the interim period ending March 31, 2018.
+The Company adopted ASU 2017-01 on January 1, 2018 and will apply the guidance prospectively.
 The adoption of ASU 2017-01 did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.